 Katharine Dion is the author of the novel The Dependents, which has been translated into four languages.
 She is a graduate of the Iowa Writers’ Workshop, where she was awarded the Iowa Arts Fellowship.
 She is also a MacDowell Fellow and the recipient of a grant from the Elizabeth George Foundation.
-She was born Oakland and lives in Emeryville, California.
-The Dependents is her first novel.
+Her introduction to Buddhism came from living several summers at Tassajara, a monastery in the Ventana Wilderness; she is lay ordained in the Soto Zen lineage and helps people meet the grief of ecological destruction as a Buddhist ecochaplain.
+She was born in Oakland and lives in Emeryville, California.

 A book is the work of many people.